inyoka/musical-circles-js/readme.md

 git clone https://github.com/inyoka/musical-circles.js.git
 ```

-Say what the step will be
+Firstly ...

+#### Paper.js
 ```
-Paper
 1. Click the link above, download & extract.
 2. Copy the whole folder into your project.
 ```

-And repeat
+... then ...

+#### Howler.js
 ```
-Howler
 1. Click the link above, download & extract.
 2. Copy the folder named 'A' containing sound files into your project (or select another folder and edit the code accordingly).
 ```

-End with an example of getting some data out of the system or using it for a little demo

 ## Acknowledgments